here are the UNOFFICIAL results, as posted this morning at https://electionresults.montcopa.org:

 - Support candidates’ outreach efforts to contact voters.

 - Recruit candidates for township and school board races.
-We’re proud to back Jennifer Wilson for school board.
-Get out and vote for her on Nov.
-7. (If you need an absentee ballot, be sure to apply by Oct.
+We’re proud to back Jennifer Wilson for school board; and Veronica Hill-Milbourne, and Bill Gallagher for Horsham Township Council.
+Get out and vote for them on Tuesday, November 7th.
+(If you need an absentee ballot, be sure to apply by Oct.
 31. Click here.)

 - At present, all members of township council and the Hatboro-Horsham School Board are Republicans, although nearly half the township’s voters are registered Democrats or independents.
 HDC believes that bipartisan representation is needed in every area of government in Horsham.